 With each island enacting social distancing guidelines and various lockdown rules, the spread of the coronavirus in the Caribbean slowed significantly in May and intra-island flights slowly resumed throughout the summer.
-By the fall, some islands’ borders remain closed, but many have already reopened or plan to reopen in the coming months and life is slowly returning to the new normal as restaurants, beaches, and hotels open up with social distancing and mask-wearing measures in place.
+By the fall, some islands’ borders remain closed, but many have already reopened and tourism has returned to a new normal as restaurants, beaches, and hotels open up with social distancing and mask-wearing measures in place.

 Some countries have already rolled back and revised their tourism reopening plans following jumps in infection rates, but others are still going strong with effective testing and quarantine strategies.
-Many nations have also joined together to create the CARICOM Travel Bubble, a travel bubble that allows travelers to avoid quarantine and testing measures as long as they are traveling to low-risk countries within the bubble.
-The list of CARICOM member states participating in the bubble, as well as updated data on infection rates, can be found on the official website.
+Many nations have also banded together to create the CARICOM Travel Bubble, which allows travelers to avoid quarantine and testing measures as long as they are traveling between low-risk countries within the bubble.
+The list of CARICOM member states participating in the bubble, as well as updated data on infection rates, can be found on the official CARICOM website.

 Read on for more information on various Caribbean islands’ border closures, quarantine procedures, and reopening plans.

-On November 1, the government will introduce a new bubble concept, which will allow travelers to enter Anguilla for tourism, but they will have to stay on-site at their hotel for 14 days.
-Travelers will still need to be tested before they leave for Anguilla (within three to five days) when they arrive, and before the end of their quarantine.
-Tourists will also be charged fees for entering Anguilla depending on how large their group is and the length of their stay, which starts at $300 for a solo traveler staying for 5 days or less.
+Travelers will still need to be tested before they leave for Anguilla (within three to five days) when they arrive and on the tenth or fourteenth day of quarantine.
+Tourists will also be charged a fee for entering Anguilla depending on how large their group is and the length of their stay, which starts at $300 for a solo traveler staying for 5 days or less.

 After closing its international airport to commercial flights on March 26, Antigua and Barbuda began welcoming all tourists in June.
 New arrivals must have a negative test taken within seven days of their departure and will be monitored for 14 days.
-Health screenings are being conducted at the airport and a traveler may be required to be tested or entered into mandatory quarantine if they are presenting symptoms.
-Many hotels on the islands and resorts are currently open and more will open on a rolling basis between November and December.
+Health screenings are being conducted at the airport and a traveler may be tested or entered into mandatory quarantine if they are presenting symptoms.

-Many businesses in Aruba, including hotels and restaurants, are open again.
-Reopened businesses meet specific health and safety standards, called the Aruba Health & Happiness Code; approved businesses will have a gold certification seal.
-Aruba reopened to travelers from Canada, Europe, and the U.S. Travelers can choose to be tested before they travel to Aruba or at the airport.
+Aruba reopened to travelers from Canada, Europe, and the U.S. Travelers can choose to be tested within 72 hours before they travel to Aruba or at the airport when they arrive.
 However, Americans who choose to get tested at the airport will need to stay in mandatory isolation until the results of their test come back negative.
 All visitors must complete an Embarkation and Disembarkation form which includes a personal health assessment and must purchase the mandatory Aruba Visitors Insurance for $30, which will cover medical expenses if they test positive for COVID-19 during their stay.